LittleTheFu/tracer/readme.md

 5.after running the program, an image named "img.png" will be created which represents the rendering result.

-6.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value resolutionScale in config.cpp.
+6.you can change the scene by changing the code in config.cpp.

 eg:

+    SceneType configScene = SceneType::ROOM_TEAPOT;

+7.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value resolutionScale and configSamplersPerPixel in config.cpp.

+eg:

-    int resolutionScale = 16;//this is slow but with more resolution
+    int resolutionScale = 16;//this is slow but with more resolution int configSamplersPerPixel = 10;//this is slow but with more sapplers

-    int resolutionScale = 2;//otherwise,the opposite
+---
+    int resolutionScale = 2;//this is fast but with less resolution int configSamplersPerPixel = 1;//tis is fast but with less samplers